Pratikshinde55/MySQL-Basics/README.md

 - Data Control Language (DCL): Commands like GRANT, REVOKE to control access to data.
 - Transaction Control Language (TCL): Commands like COMMIT, ROLLBACK to manage transactions.

+### What is a Subquery in SQL?
+A Subquery is a query within another query.
+It is used to return data that will be used by the outer query.
+Subqueries can be in the WHERE, FROM, or SELECT clauses.

 ## DBMS(Data Base Management System)
 There are Two types of DBMS:
 1. SQL (RDBMS-Relational DataBase Management System)